-Arcola Towers, Elizabeth House, and Waverly House are each designated for occupancy by only the elderly.
-Holly Hall is designated for occupancy by the elderly and/or non-elderly disabled (NED) families/ individuals.
-Except with respect to these four properties the RAD properties and RAD units are not designated as elderly-only and there will be no age restrictions or other preferences in the admission for tenancy.
+Arcola Towers, Elizabeth House, and Waverly House were each designated for occupancy by only the elderly.
+Post conversion, these properties will have an elderly preference according to the Section 8 multifamily regulations outlined in the HUD 4350.3 (November 2013).
+All other RAD properties and RAD units are not designated as elderly-only and there will be no age restrictions or other preferences in the admission for tenancy.